• Skip to primary navigation

 This is a bag of early season apricots called Monstercot.
 They are good unlike most of the apricots from California that you get in the stores.

-?
-When Does the Season Begin and End?
+📅 When Does the Season Begin and End?

-Even thought apricots bloom early than peaches or nectarines, you still find them showing up at stores the same time as peaches and nectarines in late April to early May (For example I bought my first apricots on May 14th in 2015).
+Even thought apricots bloom early than peaches or nectarines, you still find them showing up at stores the same time as peaches and nectarines in late April to early May (For example I bought my first apricots on May 14th).
 The California crop wraps up in late July.
 This is the time of year where most grocery stores will swipe the citrus for the stone fruit.

 The best California apricots are had right at the start of the season.
 The larger ones you find later in the season tend to be mealy and very unappetizing.